stefangabos/Zebra_Datepicker/README.md

         <td valign="top"><em>boolean</em></td>
         <td valign="top"><code>TRUE</code></td>
         <td valign="top">
-            Should the icon for opening the datepicker be inside the element?<br><br>
+            Should the icon for opening the date picker be inside the element?<br><br>
             If set to <code>FALSE</code>, the icon will be placed to the right of the parent element, while if set to <code>TRUE</code> it will be placed to the right of the parent element, but <em>inside</em> the element itself
         </td>
     </tr>